ricgene/redisrag/README.md

 ## Adding Documents to your Redis Database

-To add documents to Redis, the backend must be started
+After the application is started, in order to make it useful you need to add documents to Redis.
+For this example we've provided a dataset of beers that you can upload to Redis, and then ask the bot for recommendations.

 ### Upload the Provided Data